ziparker/PlotJuggler/README.md

 - Load CSV files.
 - Load ULog (PX4).
-- Accepts many streaming sources: MQTT, Websockets, ZeroMQ, UDP, etc.
+- Subscribe to many different streaming sources: MQTT, Websockets, ZeroMQ, UDP, **ROS**, etc.
 - Understands data formats such as JSON, CBOR, BSON, Message Pack, etc.
-- Open Rosbags abd subscribe to ROS topics (both ROS1 and ROS2).
+- Open Rosbags and subscribe to ROS topics (both ROS1 and ROS2).
-- Easily add your custom data source and formats...
+- Easily add your custom data source and/or formats...

 ![](docs/data_sources.svg)

 ## Transform and analyze your data
 PlotJuggler makes it easy to visualize data but also to analyze it.
-You can easily manipulate your time series using a simple and extendable Transform Editor.
+You can manipulate your time series using a simple and extendable Transform Editor.

 ![](docs/function_editor.png)

-Alternatively, you may use the Custom Function Editor, that allows you to create Multipl-input / Single-output functions using a scripting language based on [Lua](https://www.tutorialspoint.com/lua/index.htm).
+Alternatively, you may use the Custom Function Editor, that allows you to create Multi-input / Single-output functions using a scripting language based on [Lua](https://www.tutorialspoint.com/lua/index.htm).

 If you are not familiar with Lua, don't be afraid, you won't need more than 5 minutes to learn it ;)